10 Things To Know About CBD And Pain Relief

 Even in those states with CBD legal protections, the substance is considered federally illegal by the DEA.
 Only six states—Idaho, South Dakota, Nebraska, Kansas, Indiana, and West Virginia still consider every part of the cannabis plant, including CBD, to be illegal.
 Most states with CBD-only laws allow possession, but do not allow licensed dispensaries, home cultivation, or any other supply infrastructure.
 In other words, registered patients can have it and use it but can't legally obtain it.

 In Georgia, for example, the legislature passed a law in 2015 that legalized possession of up to 20 ounces of CBD for patients with qualifying conditions like seizure disorders and multiple sclerosis.
 The law does not, however, set up any supply infrastructure; there are no licensed dispensaries or producers.
-Recently, the Georgia legislature passed a compromise law that includes Alzheimer's disease, AIDS, autism, epidermolysis bullosa, peripheral neuropathy, and Tourette's syndrome in the list of diseases that can be treated by CBD as long as that CBD oil has no more than 5 percent THC.
+Recently, the Georgia legislature passed a compromise law that includes Alzheimer's disease, AIDS, autism, epidermolysis bullosa, peripheral neuropathy, and Tourette's syndrome in the list of conditions that can be treated by CBD as long as that CBD oil has no more than 5 percent THC.

 Challenging The DEA

 The Hemp Industries Association, or HIA, is a California-based international non-profit association with 74 US agricultural and commercial companies as members.
-RMH Holdings on the other hand is a Colorado hemp producer, while Centuria Natural Foods launched in 2014 as a hemp food producer.
+RMH Holdings, on the other hand, is a Colorado hemp producer, while Centuria Natural Foods launched in 2014 as a hemp food producer.
 Since then, the company has entered many licensing agreements, including with Hi Brands International, Inc, a subsidiary of former presidential candidate Gary Johnson's Nevada-based company, Cannabis Sativa, Inc.

 The companies challenge the method the DEA is using more than the impact.
 The DEA cannot create a statute.
 It can only be done by Congress.